deoxys314/qmk_firmware/keyboards/alpha/keymaps/eagle/README.md

 There is some slight mnemonic thought put into the layers.
 The *NUMBER* layer is on the side of the keyboard with the `N` key.
-The *SYMBOL* layer is on the side with the `S` key, and as a benefit, most symbols are on the right side of the board, where they are "expected" to be, easily accessible without stressing one's hands.
+The *SYMBOL* layer is on the side with the `S` key, and as a benefit, most symbols are on the right side of the board.
+This is where they are "expected" to be, easily accessible without stressing one's hands.

 The two macros are included because they would be virtually impossible to use